pharmpy/pharmpy/docs/ruvsearch.rst

 The RUVsearch results
 ~~~~~~~~~~~~~~~~~~~~~

-The results object contains the candidate models, the start model, and the selected best model (based on the input
+The results object contains the start model, the residual error models based on the conditional weighted residual(CWRES) of the start model,
-selection criteria).
+the candidate models, and the selected best model (based on the input selection criteria).
 The tool also creates various summary tables which can be accessed in the results object,
 as well as files in .csv/.json format.

 Consider a standard ruvsearch run: